timpending/tp3/README.md

-# Tim Pender's Portfolio site
+# Tim Pender's Portfolio Site
 Can be found at timpending.com